 10. PUR FM2500V Classic Faucet Mount Filter

-Now that all these filters are fresh in your mind, let’s discuss how you pick one.
+Since the filters are fresh in your mind, let’s discuss how you pick one.
 While they all filter water, they do so in drastically different ways, making each one particularly suited to a certain situation.
 So, how do you pick which filter is right for you?
 Once you read our short buyer’s guide, you’ll know exactly how to make the right choice.

 Where Will You Use Your Filter?